-1. Prepare the Main Photo
+1. How to Prepare the Main Photo

 For the base of our image, we’ll be using the following photo of a young man from Stockvault.net.
-You can use any photo to your liking, for example, from your personal archive.
+You can use any photo of your liking, for example, from your personal archive.
 However, make sure that the background of your photo is more or less neutral, without noisy elements such as grass or foliage, to make it easier to work with.

 Let’s take the Crop Tool (C) and make the photo less wide by deleting its side parts.